matheushf/Inventario-Telefonica/README.md

 # Inventario-Telefonica
-Inventory WebSite to a small Company in PHP
+Small inventory made for a company, PHP